 [END EXHIBIT]

-Given the large number of variables, many with large impact, the overall k constant is guessed to be −1.
+Given the large number of variables, many with a large impact, the overall k constant is guessed to be −1.
 When we check −1 in the equation 1+k=i1+kki, we see that it fits.
 We can now write the equation that predicts mortality rate from lung cancer and its common comorbidities; the comorbidities are shown as a code within brackets:

 [LIST FORMAT]